 Photographer: Mia Haggi

 Location: I’m a bit of a serial “re-baser,” so that’s a tough question!
 I was born and raised in Tallinn, Estonia but left to start this journey I’ve been on over 12 years ago.
 It’s taken me to Milan, London, Saigon, Bangkok, Athens, Singapore and most recently, Hong Kong.
-Right now, I’m in the middle of re-basing yet again (the US, Tokyo, Berlin and Mexico City are on the short list).
+Right now, I’m in the middle of re-basing yet again (Tokyo, Berlin and Mexico City are on the short list).
 The older I get, though, the more I realize that there isn’t a perfect place – it’s about where people who matter to you are, and where you have the opportunity to grow.
 Cost of living is important too.
 I’d love to revisit this in a year and see where I’ve ended up!

 Equipment: My bread and butter is my Sony a7ii with 2 lenses; a 24-70 and a 55 f1.8 (that’s my favorite).
 Whenever possible, I rent Hasselblads for bigger shoots.
 I also use a Minolta TC1 and Yashicamat.
 Post production; DxO and Photoshop.